jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The driver turns down a strange lane.
 I do not know these streets.
 Where am I?
 I cannot return home from here.

 He turns again.
-A new unknown road.
+A new unknown road in a foreign part of town.

 Is this servant with Parliament?
 Are our loyal soldiers nearby?